As noted in Artist Disillusionment, some writers, artists, and other creative folk just don't work well with public relations. It might be due to:

 - Henry Darger, during his life was a hospital janitor who kept mostly to himself.
 After his death it was discovered that he wrote a 15,000 page novel called [deep breath] The Story of the Vivian Girls, in What is Known as the Realms of the Unreal, of the Glandeco-Angelinian War Storm, Caused by the Child Slave Rebellion.

-- Kazuma Kamachi, the creator of A Certain Magical Index, A Certain Scientific Railgun, and Heavy Object.
+- Kazuma Kamachi, the creator of A Certain Magical Index, A Certain Scientific Railgun, A Certain Scientific Accelerator, Heavy Object, The Circumstances Leading To Waltraute's Marriage and The Zashiki Warashi Of Intellectual Village.
 He never appears in public, uses a face made of simple shapes as an online avatar, and "Kazuma Kamachi" is a pen name.
-Kiyotaka Kaimura (A Certain Magical Index's illustrator) and Yuyuko Takemiya (Toradora's author) have met him in person.
+Kiyotaka Haimura (A Certain Magical Index's illustrator) and Yuyuko Takemiya (Toradora!'s author) have met him in person.
 Kiyotama only commented that he seems to be a sports-oriented guy, and Yuyuko commented that he's very young-looking.

 - He is reclusive to the point where rumors were abound that he would supposedly paint pictures then burn them to prevent fans from obtaining and selling them.
-He was also extremely reclusive before C&H; skipping award shows and dinners in his name due to his disdain/paranoia over corporate establishments.
+He was also extremely reclusive before Calvin and Hobbes; skipping award shows and dinners in his name due to his disdain/paranoia over corporate establishments.

 - Tatsuya Ishida, creator of Sinfest and former Dark Horse Comics artist, has had exactly one picture◊ taken of him, has been interviewed once, and otherwise has no contact with the outside world.
 There is no commentary on his strips, save the increasingly cryptic "Notes from the Resistance," which hasn't updated in nigh 3 years.

-- For many years, the Wachowskis - creators of The Matrix - were incredibly secretive, granting few interviews or public appearances after 2000.
-At least part of it may have to do with their personal life: they were formerly known as "the Wachowski brothers", but "Larry" Wachowski is in fact transgendered, and is now named Lana Wachowski.
+- For many years, the Wachowskis, creators of The Matrix, were incredibly secretive, granting few interviews or public appearances after 2000.
+At least part of it may have to do with their personal life: they were formerly known as "the Wachowski brothers", but "Larry" Wachowski is in fact transgender, and is now named Lana Wachowski.
 They finally broke their silence in 2012, and Lana officially came out after years of rumors, in an interview right here, made to promote Cloud Atlas.
+She stated that she was specifically doing it to dispell rumors that she was ashamed of being transgendered, having decided that if sacrificing her long-held privacy could help others suffering from the same issues she did before her transition, it would be worth it.

 - A documentary was even made by some Canadian filmmakers who tried to track him down.